Dish Network Marine Services in the Caribbean

 Many recent marine stabilized antenna with a USA Circular LNB can track any one Dish Network satellite when within its footprint.
 As the Dish constellation is not optimized for Caribbean coverage, signal strengths vary greatly within the region.
 Therefore, vessels travelling through the region will benefit from the biggest antenna size possible.
 Conversely, smaller antennas (24″ and even 18″) can work in areas with a very strong signal.
 Older antennas that require a DVB lock and do not support the DVB-S2 encoding scheme will have issues tracking some of the satellites.

 In general, Seatel TV, TVHD and 40xx series antennas, KVH TV Series antennas and will support Dish Network.
-Intellian antennas may have issues tracking Dish satellites when outside of the USA.
+Intellian i-series and KVH HD7 antennas may have issues tracking Dish satellites when outside of the USA.
+Contact us for a service call to review your particular setup

 In St. Maarten, the Dish 119W satellites are at about 258 degrees true of azimuth, 24 degrees of elevation.
 When planning your dockage, make sure that there are no obstructions between your antenna and the satellite, especially considering the low elevation.